 After a run-in with a rogue wave while hiking in Big Sur, Carlo decided to take some water home with him in a beer bottle.
 Weeks after forgetting the beer bottle was there, he found it.

-What remained was not water but the purest salt he had ever laid eyes on.
+More than just water was left in the bottle: inside was the purest salt he had ever laid eyes on.
 His fascination of salt dehydration began, thus, so did the idea of Big Sur Salts.

 Respecting Nature’s Bounty

-Currently, Carlo is the only company licensed to responsibly and sustainably harvest salt from Big Sur.
+Currently, Carlo is the only company with permission to responsibly and sustainably harvest salt from Big Sur.
 This is done in an effort to preserve the coastline’s unique habitats and fragile ecosystem.

 To see first-hand where the harvesting magic happens, we head to the coastline for a short hike.
 Our destination is one of Carlo’s many salt holes.
 From above, Carlo explains the process from harvesting to dehydration, and finally, to production and sale.